YusoXXX/battery-charging-analysis/README.md

 ---

+## Research Notice

+This repository contains analysis scripts and workflow developed as part of ongoing research on lithium-ion battery charging behaviour.

+The repository is intended to provide transparency of the analysis methodology and reproducibility of the computational workflow.

+Experimental datasets and key research results are intentionally not included in the public repository in order to protect ongoing research work.

+If you intend to reuse the analysis workflow or code in academic publications, please cite this repository and contact the author when appropriate.

+---

 ## Data Availability

 Example experimental results are not included in the public repository in order to protect ongoing research work.